gmu-gd/type24-summer/schedule/index.md

 ---

-This schedule is a rough outline for class each week.
+This schedule is a rough outline for class each day.
 It is very subject to change but will reflect the most current schedule.

 ### May 28 &mdash; Day 1
 #### Outline for the Day